-A few days later a discount on a local photography class landed in my inbox and I registered right away.
+A few days later a discount on a local photography class landed in my inbox.
+I registered right away.

 Surely this would unlock the mysteries of my camera and have me taking beautiful photos in no time.

-I went to the class one week before my due date, larger and rounder.
-I paid close attention and scribbled notes on ISO, aperture and shutter speed.
+I went to the class one week before my due date, larger and rounder, and spent 2 hours scribbling notes on ISO, aperture and shutter speed.

 I was sure I understood.